mndillon/toki-pona-nanpa-linja-n/README.md

 - https://sona.pona.la/wiki/nasin_nanpa_linja_n (you need an account on sona pona to view this page)

-- Comments on tokipona channel on reddit (mention nanpa-linja-n in your posts, so its clear what subject your post is about, you may reference this Github repository)
+- Comments on tokipona channel on Reddit (mention nanpa-linja-n in your posts, so its clear what subject your post is about, you may reference this Github repository)

 - ma pona pi toki pona Discord